mssfoobar/docs/docs/40_web/api/10_dashboard.md

 sidebar_position: 1
 ---

-# Widget System
+# Dashboarding

+AGIL Ops Hub deals with dashboarding with a custom widget system using [GridStack.js](https://gridstackjs.com/).
+Widgets can be moved, resized, added, and removed in a dynamic grid.

 ## Extending your components to work with the widget system

-Our widget system uses [GridStack.js](https://gridstackjs.com/) to render widgets that can be moved, resized, added and removed to a dynamic grid.
-To enable your component to be registered to the widget system, add a folder called `WidgetConfig` and create an `index.svelte` file in it.
+To enable your component to be registered to the widget system, go to the add a folder called `WidgetConfig` and create an `index.svelte` file in it.

 This will make your component appear on the `widget-view` route, where it can be added or removed from the widget dashboard.